cparmet/finite-news/README.md

  - Get you the latest XKCD comic.
  - Alert you if your favorite NBA or NHL team plays tonight.
  - List upcoming events of interest to you.
+ - Tell you if a new electric car is eligible for the $7500 tax rebate in the US.
  - Tell a joke.

 ## 📰 Make your own newspaper